 Our shared tradition creates a guest experience unlike any other in the world of travel.
-Travel with Lindblad-National Geographic and you share the adventure with writers, photographers and filmmakers from National Geographic, and the exceptional Lindblad expedition leaders, naturalists and captains—guides, teachers, and engaging companions, dedicated to sharing the world’s wonders with curious, intelligent travelers.
+Travel with Lindblad-National Geographic cruises and you share the adventure with writers, photographers and filmmakers from National Geographic, and the exceptional Lindblad expedition leaders, naturalists and captains—guides, teachers, and engaging companions, dedicated to sharing the world’s wonders with curious, intelligent travelers.

 Formed in 2004, the Lindblad-National Geographic alliance encompasses these key elements:

 The mission of the Lindblad Expeditions National Geographic alliance, simply stated above, is the natural extension of our respective passions to show people and teach them about the wonders of our fragile world.